-It’s a relaxing genre and it’s great for people who just want to hang out and watch a story unfold.
-It is a Japanese invention so most Android visual novels are Japanese.
+It’s a relaxing genre, and it’s great for people who just want to hang out and watch a story unfold.
+It is a Japanese invention, so most Android visual novels are Japanese.
 Still, you have some excellent choices.
 Here are the best visual novels for Android.
-We’d also like to give an honorable mention to Joe Dever’s Lone Wolf Complete that would totally make this list if its last update wasn’t three years ago.
-Most Android dating sims also have very strong visual novel elements if you prefer to go that route.
+We’d also like to give an honorable mention to Kirikiroid2 (Google Play), an emulator for visual novels.

-Capcom has four Ace Attorney ports on Android and they’re all pretty good.
+Capcom has a few Ace Attorney ports on Android, and they’re all pretty good.
 Ace Attorney is a mystery-drama series about Phoenix Wright, a lawyer who solves cases.
-There are also hidden object and point-and-click adventure elements as well.
+There are also hidden objects and point-and-click adventure elements as well.
 Basically, you start a case, collect the evidence, interview people, and smash your opponents in court.
-The pacing is quite good and there are in-game mechanics to make sure you don’t forget anything.
-Each game is rather expensive at $19.99 each, but you get the full game with no additional in-app purchases or advertisements.
-We have Capcom’s developer page linked at the button so you can browse for all four games.
+The pacing is quite good, and there are in-game mechanics to ensure you don’t forget anything.
+Each game is rather expensive at $19.99, but you get the original trilogy for $22.99, which is a pretty good discount.
+We have Capcom’s developer page linked at the button so you can browse for all of the games.

 Danganronpa: Trigger Happy Havoc Anniversary Edition

-Dangaonronpa: Trigger Happy Havoc is one of the best visual novels and it launched on mobile in 2020.
+Dangaonronpa: Trigger Happy Havoc is one of the best visual novels, and it launched on mobile in 2020.
 The game follows the story of a group of kids at Hope’s Peak.
 In order to leave, they must murder one of their classmates and get away with it.
+The other students investigate the death and try to out you.
 The story takes you through the tale as people drop dead left and right with all kinds of twists and turns.
-The game is a bit expensive but it’s definitely one of the good ones.
+The game is a bit expensive, but it’s definitely one of the good ones.

 Price: Free to play